 Michael Ironside and the evolution of his missing body parts

-One of the all-time great screen villains, Michael Ironside also has a tendency to lose body parts.
-Phil celebrates the Laurence Olivier of the missing limb...
+One of the great screen villains, Michael Ironside has a tendency to lose body parts.
+We salute the Laurence Olivier of the missing limb.

 If there is one thing guaranteed to get me to watch a film, regardless of my mood or the movie’s reputation, it would be the sentence, “It’s got Michael Ironside in it”.
 I’m just a huge fan, and have loved his work ever since I first saw the original V TV mini-series one balmy childhood summer while I was staying at my Auntie Anne's.

 As Ham Tyler, the leather jacketed ex-CIA agent who becomes an instrumental figure in the Los Angeles Resistance movement, Ironside seemed to dominate every scene he was in, and what impressed me most about his zero tolerance approach to the alien visitors was that here was a good guy who looked and sounded like a bad guy.

 There was something very exciting about being able to root for a character like that, and although he has mostly played bad guys who look like bad guys since, I've never quite been able to stop myself rooting for the characters he plays.

 Like Klaus Kinski and Lance Henriksen, two other actors I'll always watch regardless of what they're in (and in Kinski's case that really is asking for trouble), Michael Ironside seems to belong to an era when bad guys were as charismatic and as fearsome as the action hero leads they often found themselves up against.